Sunburn (Walk Through the Fire)

-"Sunburn" is a track by Dutch disc jockey and producer Armin van Buuren.
-Originally instrumental, it was released as a vocal song called "Sunburn (Walk Through the Fire)" as 12" vinyl and CD single in the Netherlands on 17 February 2003 by Armind.
-The single version features uncredited vocals from British singer Victoria Horn.
-It is the third single from van Buuren's first studio album, 76.
+"Sunburn (Walk Through the Fire)" is a song by Dutch DJ and record producer Armin van Buuren.
+It was originally released as the instrumental track "Sunburn" and was later issued as a vocal single, "Sunburn (Walk Through the Fire)" as 12" vinyl and CD single in the Netherlands on 17 February 2003 by Armind, featuring luncredited vocals from British singer Victoria Horn.
+The single was released in the Netherlands in 2003 by Armind and United Recordings and was included on van Buuren's debut studio album 76.

 Music video

-A music video to accompany the release of "Sunburn" was released in 2003.
-It is a performance of Van Buuren in Auckland.
+An official music video for "Sunburn (Walk Through the Fire)" was released in 2003.
+The video features van Buuren performing in Auckland.